Deep dive: stats + scales + guides

 What is a guide?

-Guides are legends and axes:
+Guides are axes and legends:

 Common components of axes and legends